kenzilamberto/M1_Stok-Gudang_Capstone/README.md

 The program contains 6 menus which are:
 Menu 1: To Read the data from the database
-Menu 2: To Create a item into the database
+Menu 2: To Create an item into the database
 Menu 3: To Update an existing item in the database Menu 4: To Delete record(s) in the database
 Menu 5: To Show item(s) that need restocking fast!